 STATEMENT OF PURPOSE

 The Journal of Cardiovascular Computed Tomography (JCCT) is an established, Medline-indexed peer-reviewed journal that integrates the entire international cardiovascular CT community including cardiologists and radiologists, from basic to clinical academic researchers, to private practitioners, engineers, allied professionals, industry and trainees--all of whom are vital and interdependent members of the global cardiovascular imaging community.
 Publishing timely information rapidly both online and in print, the Journal addresses a broad range of topics that affect cardiovascular CT imaging.
 It focuses primarily on original research and the clinical and technical aspects of cardiovascular CT but also publishes reviews, unique images with a focus on multi-modality validation, editorial viewpoints, practical diagnostic and management tips, clinical trial designs, and multimedia elements, with videos and images viewable on the journal's full-text website.
 The Journal publishes official SCCT guidelines and communications of interest for the SCCT membership.
 Particular attention is placed on the inclusion of high quality medical graphics.
-Supplement issues include the abstracts from the Society's Annual Scientific Sessions and occasional peer-reviewed sponsored symposia and topical monograph proceedings of relevance to members.
+Supplement issues include the abstracts from the Society's Annual Scientific Meetings and occasional peer-reviewed sponsored symposia and topical monograph proceedings of relevance to members.